comp426-2022-spring/a99-mira/docs/planning.md

 ### Sign Up
 - Form with username, email, and password fields
+- Details logged in user database

 ### Log In
 - Form with username and password fields
+- Details logged in interaction database